Taming Foundation Constants into Swift Enums

 Other Nice Extensions

-It can often be useful to be able to print the symbol for an enum (not it’s raw value) both during debugging and when presenting error information to the user.
+It can often be useful to be able to print the symbol for an enum (not its raw value) both during debugging and when presenting error information to the user.
 This can be achieved by extending the enum to conform to Printable.

 Finally it would also be nice to be able to enumerate all the values of the enum.
 This can be done the extending the enum with an allValues array.